tmrouse/server-stats/README.md

 Server stats can also be used remotley useing auto refresh.
 But please note only functions added to the array in stats_json can be used remotley so if you want to use a function remotley thats not in there it will need to be added but this is very easy to do.

+(Will be updateing with wiki guides and rewwriting this read me soon)

 ## What information can i get with Server-Stats
 With Server-stats you can get the folling information: